-The regulatory regime proposed in the draft Bill makes some progress in bringing about improved accountability that will help ensure buildings are safe and to restore the community's confidence in the building sector.
+The regulatory regime proposed the draft Bill goes some way to bringing about improved accountability that will help ensure buildings are safe and to restore the community's confidence in the building sector.

-UDIA NSW is pleased to present to the Committee on Tuesday 5 November and would be available to further meet in relation to improving building regulation.
-Please contact Mr Sam Stone, Policy Manager, via email on sstone@udiansw.com.au to arrange.
+UDIA NSW would be pleased to meet in relation to this matter, please contact Mr Sam Stone, Policy Manager, via email on sstone@udiansw.com.au or on 0401 213 899.